Adekunle27/Covid-Tracker/README.md

 ![COVID-19 Tracker](https://i.ibb.co/X87BqVY/Screenshot-2020-04-13-at-10-14-58.png)

-## Stay up to date with new projects
-New major projects coming soon, subscribe to the mailing list to stay up to date https://javascriptmastery.eo.page/mailing-list.

 ## Introduction
-This is a code repository for the corresponding video tutorial.

-In this video, we will create a full COVID-19 Tracker.
-We're going to use React, Charts.JS and Material UI.
+COVID-19 Tracker: This Project tracks the various COVID Cases recorded in the countries of the world

+ The Technology used in this projects are React, Hooks, Charts.JS, Material UI and many more.

-By the end of this video, you will have a strong understanding of React's workflow and the use of hooks.
+At the end of this video, I was able to have a strong understanding of React's workflow and the use of hooks.

 API used: https://covid19.mathdro.id/api